-By John Davis, OD
+By John-Michael Cummings, OD

 Diabetes is a complicated disease.
 It can cause many problems, including with your eyes and vision.
+It helps to know the warning signs and follow basic vision care tips.

 The American Academy of Ophthalmology advises that people with diabetes watch for early signs of eye trouble.
 Please call your doctor right away if you have any of these symptoms: